Joycejlee00/AnimeRoulette/README.md

          * Horror genre is meant to provoke the audience.
 Examples would be: shock, fear, etc.
          > <p size="5"> e.i:  Tokyo Ghoul
       * Josei: `.josei`
-         * Josei genre is a genre that is more catered towards young adult women.
-This includes shows/films characters of teens to young adults
+         * The Josei genre is more catered towards young adult women, this includes shows/films characters of teens to young adults
          > <p size="5"> e.i:  Orange
       * Romance: `.romance`
-         * Romance genre is a genre where love is the main goal to be achieved.
-This not necessarily include a certain love interest (e.i: Frozen)
+         * The romance genre has love as the main goal that is to be achieved.
+This does not necessarily include a certain love interest (e.i: Frozen)
          > <p size="5"> e.i:  Fruits Basket
       * Seinen: `.seinen`
-         * Unlike Josei, the Seinen genre is a genre that is catered toward young adults (Males)
+         * Unlike Josei, the Seinen genre is catered toward young male adults
          > <p size="5"> e.i:  Code Geass
       * Shoujo: `.shoujo`
-         * Unlike Josei, where the genre is catered more towards young adult woman; Shoujo genre is caterered more towards young (Middle to High school) girls
+         * Unlike Josei, where the genre is catered more towards young adult women; Shoujo genre is catered more towards young (Middle to High school) girls
          > <p size="5"> e.i:  Kimi ni Todoke
       * Shounen: `.shounen`
          * Shounen genre is simply a mix of action and adventure